sellout/haskerwaul/haskerwaul/README.md

 #### adding a dependency

 A new dependency may make it impossible to find a solution in the face of other packages dependency ranges.

+#### any change to fixity

+There is no change to fixity that can ensure it doesn’t break existing parses.

 ### non-breaking changes (increments `C`)